 Jump to:

-What is Mang Tomas?
+What is lechon sauce?

-Mang Tomas is a popular brand of lechon sauce, though labeled as an all-purpose sauce or sarsa.
+Mang Tomas is a popular brand of lechon sauce, labeled as an all-purpose sauce or sarsa.
 It has been around for several decades and has gained widespread popularity among Filipinos for its distinct flavor.

 How to make lechon sauce